-Add ¼ teaspoon of natural dishwashing liquid and 3 tablespoons white distilled vinegar or inexpensive vodka to 2 cups water in a spray bottle.
-Due to its 50% ethanol alcohol concentration, vodka is, in fact, a natural disinfectant that can cut through grease and stains (it also makes a great window cleaner).
+Add ¼ teaspoon of natural dishwashing liquid and 3 tablespoons of white distilled vinegar or inexpensive vodka to 2 cups of water in a spray bottle.
+Due to its 50% ethanol alcohol concentration, vodka is a natural disinfectant that can cut through grease and stains (it also makes a great window cleaner).
 Add a twist of lemon for a fresh scent with antibacterial and antiseptic properties.
-Just shake, spray and dry.
+Just shake, spray, and dry.
 Recycle old newspapers to dry for a streak-free shine.
 Caution: Wear gloves when using newspaper so you do not stain your hands.

 4. All-Purpose Cleaner

 Combine ½ teaspoon washing soda, a dab of natural liquid soap, and 2 cups hot water in a spray bottle, and then shake.

 Mix ½ teaspoon oil, such as olive or jojoba, with ¼ cup white vinegar or lemon juice in a glass jar.
 Dab solution with a cloth and wipe wood surfaces.

 Add 1 teaspoon of essential oil, such as clove or tea tree, to 2 cups of water in a spray bottle; or add 20 drops of grapefruit seed extract to 1 quart of water.